 How can I join?

-Below you can find more information on how Andrými operates and where your skills could be useful.
-But don’t worry, any skill can be learned, so interest is the only requirement.
+Below you can find more information on how andrými operates.
+More hands on deck are always welcome.
+Any skill can be learned, so interest is the only requirement!

 How are decisions made?

-To make decisions, we use a method called formal consensus decision-making.
-The idea behind it is that conflict is not necessarily a bad thing; rather, criticism, teamwork and diverse voices play an indispensable role in the fight against violence and aggression.
+To make decisions, we use consensus decision-making.
+The idea behind it is that conflict is not necessarily a bad thing; rather, criticism, teamwork and diverse voices play an indispensable role in the fight against violence and oppression.

 “We must learn to live together cooperatively, resolving our conflicts nonviolently and making our decisions consensually.
 We must learn to value diversity and respect all life, not just on a physical level, but emotionally, intellectually, and spiritually.
 We are all in this together.”